top of page

+Maybe.
 But what exactly is "forward"?
 There is more than one direction, you know.
 There are 360 degrees of possible directions in which we (and our technology) can evolve.

 "I've heard the term "technocrat" before.
 Doesn't it just refer to someone who's savvy with tech, and wants to use tech to solve problems?"